 Ecommerce websites have grown quickly in terms of quantity and in quality with the main objective to sell items with much more ease so that more and more visitors become frequent customers and, therefore, grow web commerce.

 Image Source: ZERGE_VIOLATOR

-The first ecommerce was setup in 1970s when businesses were used to transfer commercial documents like purchase orders and invoices electronically.
-But it was not long, when with the world wide web in 1990 was introduced and with the advances of online banking in another four years come up, when an opening of an online Pizza shop by Pizza Hut in USA took place.
-During the time around 1994, Netscape introduced secure encryption of online data transfer which made the companies like Amazon and eBay to come up in 1995 and 1996 in the United States.
+The first ecommerce was set up in the 1970s when businesses were used to transfer commercial documents like purchase orders and invoices electronically.
+But it was not long, when with the world wide web in 1990 was introduced and with the advances of online banking in another four years come up, when an opening of an online Pizza shop by Pizza Hut in the USA took place.
+During the time around 1994, Netscape introduced secure encryption of online data transfer which made the companies like Amazon and eBay come up in 1995 and 1996 in the United States.